fakhirali/Compt-Graphs-Gradients/README.md

 The numpy broadcasting system is very confusion.
 First don't allow element-wise operations without same shapes Later on can write a broadcaster

-Also can we write a C matmul and make a binding.
-It would be interesting to write a fast matmul.

-May also be useful to visualize the model, forward and backward to debug.